Cub Scouts (Scouting America): Leader recognition

 Cub Scout leaders who complete training, tenure, and performance requirements are recognized by a system of awards.
 The Den Leader Award, the Scouter's Training Award, and the Cubmaster's Training Key are available.
-These awards were standardized to more closely align with the BSA's other programs in 2012, removing most of the distinctive Cub Scout level awards such as Tiger Cub Den Leader's Training Award (discontinued December 2012), the Webelos Den Leader's Training Award (discontinued December 2012), the Cubmaster's Training Award (discontinued December 2013), the Cub Scouter's Training Award (discontinued December 2013), and the Pack Trainer Award (discontinued December 2013).
+These awards were standardized to more closely align with Scouts BSA's other programs in 2012, removing most of the distinctive Cub Scout level awards such as Tiger Cub Den Leader's Training Award (discontinued December 2012), the Webelos Den Leader's Training Award (discontinued December 2012), the Cubmaster's Training Award (discontinued December 2013), the Cub Scouter's Training Award (discontinued December 2013), and the Pack Trainer Award (discontinued December 2013).
 The Scouter's Training Award replaced the Cub Scouter Award, and the Cubmaster's Training Key replaced the Cubmaster's Training Award.
 The Pack Trainer Award had previously replaced the Den Leader Coach Award, which was officially discontinued on December 31, 2008.
 Any awards earned prior to the date of their retirement can still be worn.
 These awards are recognized by a certificate, medal, and an embroidered square knot insignia.
 Den Chiefs may earn the Den Chief Service Award.

 Program and activities

 Each pack has a number of annual events such as the pinewood derby, raingutter regatta, the space derby, gold rush, the blue and gold banquet and Scout Sunday or Scout Sabbath.

 Several structured camping activities are available in the Cub Scout program.
 The pack overnighter is a pack-organized camping activity that provides Cub Scouts with positive outdoor experiences.
 Cub Scout day camp or twilight camp is an accredited, organized, one- to five-day program for Cub Scouts using trained leadership at an approved site, and is usually held during daylight or early evening hours, but not overnight.
 Cub Scout resident camp is an organized, accredited overnight camping program covering at least two nights and conducted under trained leadership in an established Scout camp operated by the council.
 The Webelos den overnight camp introduces the Scout and parents to the camping program, under the leadership of the Webelos den leader.
 Joint campouts with a local Scout troop for second-year Webelos can help to strengthen ties between the pack and troop and facilitate the transition from Webelos to Scouts.

 The Soccer and Scouting program is designed to involve Hispanic youth and families in the Cub Scout program, instructing Scouts in both soccer and Cub Scout values.

 Alcohol is prohibited at all Cub Scout events.
-A number of "high-risk" outdoor activities are banned by BSA (including Cubs), and others are limited to special programs.
+A number of "high-risk" outdoor activities are banned by Scouting America (including Cubs), and others are limited to special programs.
 Paintball, lasertag, hunting, rodeo, fireworks, and bungee-jumping are among prohibited activities.